m90khan/ChuckSum---Lorem-Ipsum-Generator/README.md

 # ChuckSum---Lorem-Ipsum-Generator

-Lorem Ipsum Generator based on Chck Norris Jokes/Facts
+Lorem Ipsum Generator based on Chuck Norris Jokes/Facts

+Choose number of pararaphs and based on paragraphs you will be display result